Skip to main content

 Atlas source-grounded workflowYou already have papers and need cited cross-source synthesis before filling the matrix.You still need to open citations and judge whether each matrix entry is supported.

-Table 3: For a low-stakes assignment with five short readings, a template or spreadsheet may be enough.
-For a thesis chapter, systematic search prep, or a source-heavy research memo, use a workflow that keeps citations and passages close to every claim.
+Table 3: For a short class task with five readings, a template or spreadsheet may be enough.
+For a thesis chapter or research memo, keep the citation and passage close to each claim.
+Atlas helps turn a folder of papers into a checked view of the main topics, conflicts, limits, and gaps.

 Atlas logoAtlas